gurry/efi/README.md

 ```

 ### Building
 Building the application requires the target `x86_64-unknown-uefi` to be installed on your machine.
-To install it:

-1. Open a commmand shell in the root of your crate (i.e. `my_efi_app` folder in this case)
-2. Run the command `rustup target add x86_64-unknown-uefi`
+Install it by running `rustup target add x86_64-unknown-uefi` in command shell.

-This must be done in the root of the crate because then the target will be installed for the Rust toolchain we specified above with the `root-toolchain` file.

 After the target is installed, build the application with the command `cargo build --target x86_64-unknown-uefi`.
 When the build completes the resulting EFI application `my_efi_app.efi` will be found in `target\x86_64-unknown-uefi\debug\`